 Keep in mind that you can still receive these services, but you will need to pay for them yourself.
 If you cannot afford what is not covered by Medicaid in Colorado, speak with your doctor, your Medicaid provider, or both parties to discuss payment plan options.
 You may be pleasantly surprised to find that there is flexibility when it comes to paying for an elective medical service.

-If there is a change in your household or income, be sure to report this to the state.
-Your Medicaid cost estimates might go down, and you may be eligible to receive additional Colorado Medicaid types of insurance.
+In the event that there is a change in your household or income, be sure to report this to the state.
+Your Medicaid cost estimates might go down, and you may be eligible to receive additional types of Colorado Medicaid insurance.